Andrea/andrea.github.io/_posts/2014-12-12-FSharp_and_games_in_celebration_times.markdown

 To that effect we can use OpenAl.
 To be honest this was a little be more difficult to do that it needed to be, mostly because there was plenty of playing around with values to make sure stuff worked and sounded somewhat ok.

-The good thing about this is that you can run the sample off in F# interctive (make sure you change the path to your location of OpenAl, you should get the Nuget package called OpenTKWithOpenAL)
+The good thing about this is that you can run the sample off in F# interactive (make sure you change the path to your location of OpenAl, you should get the NuGet package called OpenTKWithOpenAL)
 To start off you need a context, a buffer and a source

 {% highlight FSharp %}